purvaphalak/Customer_Churn_Analysis/README.md

 ### Insights

 1️] **Overview :**

-Total customers are 7043 with number of retained customers is 5174 & customers churned are 1869.
+• Total customers are 7043 with number of retained customers is 5174 & customers churned are 1869.

-•The rate of retained customers is 73.46% & the rate of churned customers is 26.54%, amounting to $16.06M yearly charges and $456.12K monthly charges.
+• The rate of retained customers is 73.46% & the rate of churned customers is 26.54%, amounting to $16.06M yearly charges and $456.12K monthly charges.

-2955 tech tickets and 3632 admin tickets opened.
+• 2955 tech tickets and 3632 admin tickets opened.

-•There are about 16.21% customers who are senior citizens & percentage of senior citizens in churned customers is 25.46%.
+• There are about 16.21% customers who are senior citizens & percentage of senior citizens in churned customers is 25.46%.

 2️] **Demographics :**

 •Churn rate is higher for customers who have opted for Internet Services.
 Customers with Fiber Optic services have higher churn rate that is 69.39%.

 • Average Tenure of customers is 32.37% & Average Tenure of churned customers is 17.89.

 • It is observed that, customers with low tenure are churned more.

 3️] **Subscription :**

 • Tech support should be improved more.

 • Company should focus on customers with shorter customers ass they are more likely to be churned.

 • As the churn rate is higher for internet services in fiber optic, telecom company should focus more on retaining those customers and improve in that area.

 • Customers should be subscribed to more services & plans with longer tenures which are offered by the company's.

 ### Recommendations:

 Based on the analysis, here are some actionable recommendations:

 1. Encourage customers to subscribe to One-Year and Two-Year contracts, offering incentives to mitigate the higher monthly costs.
 2. Implement targeted discounts for Month-to-Month subscribers to enhance retention.
 3. Educate customers on the benefits of signing up for Online Security and Tech Support to improve service stickiness.